Parable of the Renegades

 Looking back into the interior of his house, Lucas saw that the hands on the wall clock were both pointing up.

-He should have realized sooner that midnight can also be considered morning along with the fact that an entire day had already passed by then.
+He should have realized sooner that midnight can also be considered morning.

-With a heavy sigh, Lucas stepped aside to welcome Rio back into his house.
-She was still dressed in the same white turtleneck sweater and black stretch pants she wore that day, but she now had a massive backpack strapped to her shoulders.
+With a heavy sigh, Lucas stepped aside and welcomed Rio back into his house.
+She was still dressed in the same white turtleneck sweater and black stretch pants she wore that day, but now had the addition of a massive backpack strapped to her shoulders.

 "Yeah..."
 Lucas scratched the back of his head.
 "There's a problem since you came back too soon."